paddepadde/simpsons-classification/README.md

 # Simpsons Classifier

-Training a deep conv. neural networks to recognize characters from the classic TV show _The Simpsons_.
-This a simple toy example for a multiclass classification problem.
+Training a deep conv. neural network to recognize characters from the classic TV show _The Simpsons_.
+This a simple toy example for a multiclass classification problem written in Python and PyTorch.

 ## Training Data